kubernetes/website/docs/getting-started-guides/vsphere.md

 ### Getting started with the vSphere Cloud Provider

-Kubernetes comes with a cloud provider for vSphere. vSphere Cloud Provider for Kubernetes allows Kubernetes Pods to use enterprise grade vSphere Storage.
+Kubernetes comes with *vSphere Cloud Provider*, a cloud provider for vSphere that allows Kubernetes Pods to use enterprise grade vSphere Storage.

 ### Deploy Kubernetes on vSphere

-To start using Kubernetes on top of vSphere and use the vSphere Cloud Provider use [Kubernetes-Anywhere](https://github.com/kubernetes/kubernetes-anywhere).
+To deploy Kubernetes on vSphere and use the vSphere Cloud Provider, see [Kubernetes-Anywhere](https://github.com/kubernetes/kubernetes-anywhere).

 Detailed steps can be found at the [getting started with Kubernetes-Anywhere on vSphere](https://git.k8s.io/kubernetes-anywhere/phase1/vsphere/README.md) page.

 ### vSphere Cloud Provider

-vSphere Cloud Provider allows using vSphere managed enterprise grade storage within Kubernetes.
+vSphere Cloud Provider allows Kubernetes to use vSphere managed enterprise grade storage.
 It supports:

-- Enterprise class services such as de-duplication and encryption with vSAN, QoS, high availability and data reliability
+- Enterprise class services such as de-duplication and encryption with vSAN, QoS, high availability and data reliability.
-- Policy based management at granularity of container volumes
+- Policy based management at granularity of container volumes.
-- Volumes, Persistent Volumes, Storage Classes,  dynamic provisioning of volumes and scalable deployment of Stateful Apps with StatefulSets
+- Volumes, Persistent Volumes, Storage Classes, dynamic provisioning of volumes, and scalable deployment of Stateful Apps with StatefulSets.

-For more detail visit [vSphere Storage for Kubernetes Documentation](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/index.html)
+For more detail visit [vSphere Storage for Kubernetes Documentation](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/index.html).

 Documentation for how to use vSphere managed storage can be found in the [persistent volumes user guide](/docs/concepts/storage/persistent-volumes/#vsphere) and the [volumes user guide](/docs/concepts/storage/volumes/#vspherevolume).